dark-kitt/wordpress-theme-vue/README.md

 });
 ```

-As you can see, I create a manifest.json file inside of the output directory (`/www`) and read and add all scripts and styles that are listed in the JSON file.
+As you can see, I create a manifest.json file inside of the output directory (`/www`) by **`Webpack`** and read and add all scripts and styles that are listed in the JSON file.
 It is required to add an ID for each file, so, I remove the hash to have a readable ID name.
 I also create an exception for the `main.bundle.js` file, that this file is always included at the end of the DOM.

 The last point is to request a token and hand over it to the front-end system.
 For this, I created just a global constant.